greenelab/tribe/docs/source/api.rst

 Searching for genesets via the API
 ***********************************

-Tribe supports full text search of genesets through the query parameter.
+Tribe supports full text search of genesets through the ``'query'`` parameter.

 .. code-block:: python